 However, if taking out the payday loan in month one leaves you short come month two, you could find yourself taking out another.
 That can become a cycle – or spiral – if you are not careful.

 Rolling over payday loans is also an option if you are unable to repay on your next payday.
-This may be an option but take care to ensure this also doesn’t become a habit or cycle.
+Again, this may be an option, but ensure this also doesn’t become a habit or cycle.

 C – Choose your lender wisely and carefully (not all payday lenders are as scrupulous as they should be)

 A – Apply for as little as you need (don’t be tempted to be extravagant)

 S – Short term only – payday loans are only suitable for short term lending